Skip to main content

 2026

-4:00 PM Evanston
+4:00 PM Chicago

 This is a closed in-person event, open to the Northwestern community (students, staff, faculty and affiliated startups).
 Please register using your university or startup email address.